 - Earth Observation Service: landscape and vegetation monitoring

 - Climate Change Service: climate change indicators (monthly average or annual extremes, year-on-year change)

 - Animal tracking data, here bird mobility (dynamic data)

-- Networking stakeholders and creating communication materials for the general public, in order to better interpret and understand the data and synthesis information, but also to motivate participatory science.
+Usefulness: To better understand migration issues, to better interpret and understand the summary data and information, but also to motivate participatory science.